Nikon D5300 vs Canon 1D C

-So what is the bottom line?
-Is the Nikon D5300 better than the Canon 1D C or vice versa?
+So how do things add up?
+Is there a clear favorite between the Nikon D5300 and the Canon 1D C?
 The listing below highlights the relative strengths of the two models.

 - More detail: Offers more megapixels (24 vs 17.9MP) with a 16% higher linear resolution.

 - Maximized detail: Lacks an anti-alias filter to exploit the sensor's full resolution potential.

 - More flexible LCD: Has swivel screen for odd-angle shots in portrait or landscape orientation.

 - More selfie-friendly: Has an articulated screen that can be turned to be front-facing.

 - More compact: Is smaller (125x98mm vs 158x164mm) and thus needs less room in the bag.

 - Less heavy: Is lighter (by 1065g or 69 percent) and hence easier to carry around.

 - Easier fill-in: Is equipped with a small onboard flash to brighten deep shadow areas.